View of Cheserys lake/Lac De Cheserys

 Trekking in the Alps

-Our treks and climbs in the Alps all start in the French resort of Chamonix and we recommend you fly to Geneva Airport (GVA).
+Our treks in the Alps all start in the French resort of Chamonix and we recommend you fly to Geneva Airport (GVA).
 Transfers from the airport to your hotel in Chamonix are included in the cost of your trip.
 The transfer time from Geneva Airport to Chamonix is roughly 1hr 15mins (99km).

 The Alps are known for the wide variety of outdoor activities available in incredible surroundings: